 The idle speed screw in most cases is the only screw you should adjust.
-The Idle screw controls the throttle plate position at idle which in turn raises or lowers the engine rpm by allowing more or less air/fuel mixture into the engine, it does not control the air/fuel mixture.
-Here are the proper steps for setting the engines idle speed.
+The idle screw controls the throttle plate position at idle, which in turn raises or lowers the engine rpm by allowing more or less air/fuel mixture into the engine.
+It does not control the air/fuel mixture.
+Here are the proper steps for setting the engine's idle speed.

 - 1. Find the proper idle rpm on the underhood decal of your vehicle.
-If this decal is not available, find a service manual that references your vehicle and engine and find the recommended idle rpm. - 2.
+If this decal is not available, find a service manual that references your vehicle and engine.
+Find the recommended idle rpm. - 2.
 Start the engine and allow it to warm up. - 3.
 Connect a tachometer, if your vehicle is not so equipped. - 4.
 Make sure the parking brake is on and the wheels are blocked.
-Place the automatic transmission in drive or the manual transmission in neutral. - 5.
+Place the automatic transmission in drive, the manual transmission in neutral or as stated on the underhood decal. - 5.
 If the idle speed is slower than recommended, turn the screw clockwise to speed up the rpm.
 If the idle speed is too fast, turn the idle screw clockwise to slow down.
 This adjustment should be made to both the primary and secondary screws in equal amounts, so that the throttle plates are opened the same amount.
-See Figures 9 and 10.